disin7c9/disin7c9.github.io/practice/_posts/2024-11-21-Try-Fine-Tuning-LLMs-at-Home.md

 figure3: Quantization method in *LLM.int8() paper*
 {:.figure}

-Most of LLMs parameters are saved as 'standard single-precision floating-point form' a.k.a float32.
+Many DL model parameters are stored as one of following formats: 'standard single-precision floating-point form', 'standard half-precision floating-point form', and 'brain floating-point form' a.k.a fp32, fp16, and bf16 respectively.
-Each number expressed in the float32 data type requires 32 bit of information quantities.
+For example, each number expressed in the float32 data type requires 32 bit of information quantities.
 However, because of the large scale of language models, this causes computationally intensive training and slow inference.
 I don't know the latest research about quantization methods, but the concept of quantization is similar to clustering.
 Given parametric data, we group them into several points by mapping floating-point values to discrete levels (e.g., integers).